Best Overall Outdoor Security Lights

 Lepower Security Lights

-Floodlights are the best outdoor security lights to illuminate a large area.
+Floodlights are the best security lighting for outdoors to illuminate a large area.
 Lepower Security Lights feature a three-headed design that delivers an impressive (and very bright!)
-3,500 lumens and are an ideal option for residential use.
+3,500 lumens and is an ideal option for residential use.
 The hard-wired light fixture includes a built-in motion detector that can sense movement up to 72 feet away, with a 180-degree detection angle.
 When triggered, they’ll turn on for 10 seconds to 10 minutes, depending on the settings you choose.

 Pros